 Central government will reimburse billing authorities and major precepting authorities for the actual cost to them under the rates retention scheme of the relief that falls within the definitions in this guidance.
 Local authorities will have completed their NNDR1 for 2020/21 already.
 Therefore, billing authorities will shortly be asked to provide a further and separate estimate of their likely total cost for providing the 100% extended relief in 2020/21.
 The Government will provide payments to authorities to cover the local share, as per the usual process.

 Which properties will benefit from relief?

-The list set out above is not intended to be exhaustive as it would be impossible to list the many and varied retail uses that exist.
+The list set out above is not intended to be exhaustive as it would be impossible to list the many and varied uses that exist within the qualifying purposes.
 There will also be mixed uses.
-However, it is intended to be a guide for authorities as to the types of uses that Government considers for this purpose to be retail.
+However, it is intended to be a guide for authorities as to the types of uses that the Government considers for this purpose to be eligible for relief.
 Authorities should determine for themselves whether particular properties not listed are broadly similar in nature to those above and, if so, to consider them eligible for

 How much relief will be available?